What we do

 We work within schools to help identify young carers and raise awareness, helping teachers and pupils to understand what it means to be a young person with caring responsibilities at home and how they can be supported.

 Our Schools project has proven to be an effective way of reaching out to those young people who might need additional support, understanding, time out and to help them reach their learning potential whilst having a caring role at home.
-Schools Awareness Raising project
+See our Schools Awareness Raising project for more information.

 General Awareness Raising